 Watch the YouTube video to see a fun generational type of advertisement.
 No, the ad isn't designed to appeal to babies.
-It's aimed at adults!!
+It's aimed at us adults!

-Staying abreast of changing demographics can be a matter of life or death for many companies.
-As early as the 1970s, U.S. automakers found themselves in trouble because of demographic reasons.
+As early as the 1970s, U.S. automakers found themselves in trouble because of changing demographic trends.
 Many of the companies' buyers were older Americans inclined to "buy American."
-These people hadn't forgotten that Japan bombed Pearl Harbor during World War II and weren't about buy Japanese vehicles.
-But younger Americans were.
+These people hadn't forgotten that Japan bombed Pearl Harbor during World War II and weren't about to buy Japanese vehicles, but younger Americans were.
 Plus, Japanese cars had developed a better reputation.
 Despite the challenges U.S. automakers face today, they have taken great pains to cater to the "younger" generation-today's baby boomers who don't think of themselves as being old.
 If you are a car buff, you perhaps have noticed that the once-stodgy Cadillac now has a sportier look and stiffer suspension.
 Likewise, the Chrysler 300 looks more like a muscle car than the old Chrysler Fifth Avenue your great-grandpa might have driven.

-And what about Generations X and Y?
-Automakers have begun reaching out to them, too.
+Automakers have begun reaching out to Generations X and Y, too.
 General Motors (GM) has sought to revamp the century-old company by hiring a new younger group of managers-managers who understand how Generation X and Y consumers are wired and what they want.
 "If you're going to appeal to my daughter, you're going to have to be in the digital world," explained one GM vice president.Bob Cox, "GM Hopes Its New Managers Will Energize It," Fort Worth Star-Telegram, August 29, 2009, 1C-4C.

-Companies have to not only develop new products designed to appeal to Generations X and Y but also find new ways to reach them.
-People in these generations not only tend ignore traditional advertising but also are downright annoyed by it.
+Companies have to develop new products designed to appeal to Generations X and Y and also find new ways to reach them.
+People in these generations not only tend to ignore traditional advertising but also are downright annoyed by it.
 To market to Scion drivers, who are generally younger, Toyota created Scion Speak, a social networking site where they can communicate, socialize, and view cool new models of the car.
 Online events such as the fashion shows broadcast over the Web are also getting the attention of younger consumers, as are text, e-mail, and Twitter messages they can sign up to receive so as to get coupons, cash, and free merchandise.
 Advergames are likewise being used to appeal to the two demographic groups.
 Advergames are electronic games sellers create to promote a product or service.
 Would you like to play one now?
 Click on the following link to see a fun one created by Burger King to advertise its Tender Crisp Chicken.